MrChopPot/SQLPractice/HackerRank/README.md

-Hackerrank SQL
+HackerRank SQL
 =

-There are 58 questions (Easy 40, Medium 16, Hard 2) on Hackerrank, and I created solutions for `ALL` of them.
+There are 58 questions (Easy 40, Medium 16, Hard 2) on HackerRank, and I created solutions for `ALL` of them.

 ### Enjoy!